 Read on to learn more about what could be causing your dry patches.

-There are several possible causes for dry patches, many of which can be effectively treated.
+Dry patches can have several possible causes, many of which can be effectively treated.

 Contact dermatitis is a condition that occurs when you come into contact with a substance that causes a skin reaction.
-It often causes a red, itchy rash.
-If you have it on your hands, you might develop scaling on your fingers.
+It often causes a discolored, itchy rash.
+If you have it on your hands, the American Academy of Dermatology says that you might develop scaling on your fingers.

 Contact dermatitis can be treated, usually with steroid creams or oral medications.
 It’s not contagious, meaning you can’t give it to others or catch it from other people.

 Psoriasis is an autoimmune disorder that causes skin cells to multiply too quickly.
-People with psoriasis may develop scaly, itchy patches of skin on their body.
+People with psoriasis may develop scaly, itchy patches of skin on their bodies.

-This chronic condition causes flare-ups that may be triggered by:
+This chronic condition causes flare-ups.
+According to the National Psoriasis Foundation, flare-ups may be triggered by:

 - certain medications